 Be aware that if you choose not to pay the member they may raise a claim against you in a court of law which you will need to defend.

 As the accountancy profession is not regulated, there is no schedule of fees for accountants, tax agents, financial planners or advisers.
 The marketplace determines rates and ensures fees remain competitive.

-Fees will vary based on many factors, including number of employees, the service being provided and the practice’s costs and overheads.
+Fees will vary based on many factors, including the service being provided and the practice’s costs and overheads.
 Whenever you use the services of a member of ATAINZ you should request a letter of engagement that clearly sets out the services to be provided and the basis on which fees will be charged.

 If you decide to lodge a formal complaint please ensure that the following information is provided either via the online process or the downloaded form: